TYPO3GmbH/blog/Documentation/FAQ/Index.rst

 Where to report bugs or improvements?
 -------------------------------------

-Please visit our `service desk`_ to report bugs or request improvements.
+Please visit our `github project`_ to report bugs or request improvements.

 Slack channel